M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Related work

-We select the ST-CLSTM network proposed by~\cite{Zhang2019ExploitingTC} for our baseline because this method achieved state-of-the-art performances in this category on the KITTI dataset~\cite{Geiger2012AreWe} when it was published and because there exists an implementation of it on GitHub~\cite{Weihaox2020}. \\ \textbf{Use of motion information.} When motion is used by depth estimation methods, it is exclusively exploited to build a loss function for unsupervised training~\cite{Godard2019DiggingIS,Luo2020EveryPC,Mahjourian2018Unsupervised,Patil2020DontFT,Wang2019RecurrentNN}.
-In these cases, motion is learnt by a separate network, also in an unsupervised fashion, and depth is still estimated without any direct motion information.
-As the core of the depth estimation networks does not change for these methods, estimations suffer from the same issue as their counterparts that do not use motion.
+\textbf{Use of motion information.} When motion is used by depth estimation methods, it is mostly exploited to build a loss function for self-supervised training~\cite{Godard2019DiggingIS,Luo2020EveryPC,Mahjourian2018Unsupervised,Patil2020DontFT,Wang2019RecurrentNN}.
+In these cases, motion and depth are learnt by two independent networks in an unsupervised fashion and depth is still estimated without any clue about motion.
+As the core of these depth estimation networks does not change compared to methods simply working on sequences, their estimations suffer from the same issues as the ones produced by methods that do not use motion.

-One notable exception to these observations is the idea proposed by~\cite{Luo2020ConsistentVD}.
-This method uses the unsupervised loss based on motion estimation to fine-tune the network at test time.
-This method features outstanding performance, although they are achieved at the cost of a large computational burden.
-Furthermore, due to its architecture, this method cannot estimate depth before the whole video sequence is available.
-It is therefore not designed to run in an online fashion, which makes it inappropriate for autonomous vehicle applications.
+One notable exception is the idea proposed by Luo~\etal~\cite{Luo2020ConsistentVD}.
+Their method uses an self-supervised loss based on motion estimation to fine-tune the network at test time.
+It achieves outstanding performance, but at the cost of a large computational burden.
+Furthermore, this method cannot estimate depth before the whole image sequence is available, meaning that it only operates in an offline mode and makes it inappropriate for autonomous vehicle applications.